 Teams are permitted one (1) checked-in coach on the bench.

 A player must check in at the halfway line with an official before the substitution is made.
 Substitutions may occur only:

 Before a goal kick (Either team may sub).

 Before a team’s own corner kick or throw-in.

 On an injury timeout.
-The opposing team may elect to sub an equal number of players in.
+The opposing team may elect to sub an equal number of players as well.

-The official will hold a pre-match coin toss.
-The winner of the coin toss will determine if they want to kickoff at the start of the game or which side of the field to defend.
+The official will hold a pre-match Rock, Paper, Scissors.
+The winner will determine if they want to kickoff at the start of the game or which side of the field to defend.

 Each player shall be in his or her own half of the field, and every member of the opposing team shall remain behind their own violation line, at least 10 yards away from the ball until the ball is kicked off.